sumesa/RoboND-Rover-Project/rover-report.md

 [images2]:
 [images3]:

-## Decision Making
+## Decision Making and Actions
 Once the rover completes the image procession it is required to perform specifc actions.
 This is done by creating a decsion tree, giving rover the intelligence to work in specific environments.
 The task the rover was to navigate through a given terrain and pickup all the available rock samples.
 The decision tree is primiraly broken down into 3 modes `forward , stop and seen_rock` with the initial default set to throttle at maximum speed.
 As the rover moves forward it checks if there is any obstacle in its near vision `np.sum(Rover.vision_image[130:150, 150:170, 0]) < 160`.
 If path is clear then check if there is a rock in the image.

-#### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
-Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-![alt text][image3]
+But if there are 2 rocks in visible at the same time then the robot dosenot understand which to pick.
+For this reason we check if there is a rock present only on the right side of the rovers vision `np.any(Rover.vision_image[130:150,150:320,1])`from the center of the rover.
+If a rock is visibile then the rock_seen mode is enabled.
+In other case it keeps going forward with steer set to be clipped under -15 to 15 degrees of mean navigable angles.
+If there are any obstacles then stop mode is enabled.
+In stop mode brakes are release and the rover starts to steer till it finds a clear path.
+Once the path is clear then then the forward mode is enabled.
+The stop mode enables the rover to handle braking and steer to find clear path.

+The actions taken by the rover are moving forward, detection of rock samples and then pick them up and th stop when needed.
+All actions are performed based on the processed images received from the rovers camera.

+## Conclusion
+Overall the project provided a great learing opprtunity to understand image processing and the basics of building a decision tree.
+It help gain an basic understanding of to process telemetry data and Image processing.
+Few of the challenges that are still to be overcome:
+* Navigating through routes which have the landscape shadows on them.
+When applied with perspective transform the landscapae shadows appear darker resembling obstacle areas but in reality are just navigable areas.
+* Enhancing the decision tree to steer in both the directions in stop mode.
+Tried to provide the steering based on the max possible navi angles.
+But there would occur scenarios wherein the robot would get stuck in a mode where the sum of nav angles are same on both ends causing it to just break.
+* Getting the rover out of the round loop it gets stuck it while trying to navigate.
+* Getting fedility to improve above 70%.
+* Making the rover to select co-ordinates based on validating if it had visited that specific map area.